How To Measure and Improve Your Indoor Air Quality

 - 4 How To Improve Your Indoor Air Quality – Practical Steps For Improving Air Quality

-- 11 Think Ahead When Remodeling or Renovating
+- 11 7.
+Think Ahead When Remodelling or Renovating

 - 14 Conclusion

-Some of these contaminants can lead to increased short-term allergic type reactions and symptoms like irritated eyes, nose and throat, dizziness and fatigue.
 These short-term reactions are typically not serious health concerns, but some indoor air contaminants have been linked to long-term and serious conditions such as respiratory disease, heart disease and even cancer.
-It is difficult to pinpoint what level of exposure to these contaminants is potentially dangerous, and it also seems to vary from person to person.
+That said, it’s difficult to pinpoint what level of exposure to these contaminants is potentially dangerous, and it also seems to vary from person to person.

-Domestic cleaning products, especially fragrant types can be a danger in the average household.
-For example, some air fresheners can be very harmful as they can emit VOC’s or volatile organic compounds, and it is very difficult to tell which one is safe and the labels are also of little help.
+Domestic cleaning products, especially types that have been artificially fragranced, can be a danger in the average household.
+For example, some air fresheners can be very harmful as they can emit VOC’s or volatile organic compounds, and it is very difficult to tell which ones are safe and the labels are also of little help.
 Most of these fragrances are not natural substances at all but made from petroleum compounds which can cause adverse effects on us.

-Dust mites are enemy number one of all households and you will never get rid of them all, but there are a few methods to keeping their numbers down.
-Damp conditions equate to ever-multiplying numbers of them and if you can control your home’s humidity then you can keep dust mite levels very low.
+Dust mites are enemy number one of all households and you will never get rid of them all completely, but there are a few methods to help keep their numbers down.
+Damp conditions equate to ever-multiplying numbers of them, so if you can control your home’s humidity then you can keep dust mite levels very low.

-Pets are great friends and fun to have around but it can get a little messy sometimes at home and they have to be looked after, so they leave behind pet hairs and other debris on carpets and upholstery.
+Pets are great friends and fun to have around but it can get a little messy sometimes at home and they have to be looked after, leaving behind pet hairs and other debris on carpets and upholstery.
 Air purifiers offer a great solution for helping remove pet dander and reduce allergies.

-Cooking food, especially frying at high temperature with some oils and fats can release harmful toxins into the air.
-Some recent research is starting to reveal just how dangerous these toxins can be; some are even linked to cancer.
+Cooking food, especially frying at high temperature with some oils and fats, can release harmful toxins into the air.
+Some recent research is starting to reveal just how dangerous these toxins can be.
+Some are even being linked to cancer.

 Benefits of a Better Indoor Environment